fahim-ahmed05/prothomalo-epaper2pdf/README.md

 This PowerShell script simplifies the process of downloading images from the [Prothom Alo ePaper](https://epaper.prothomalo.com/) website and converting them into a neatly organized PDF file using ImageMagick.

 ## Requirements
-To utilize this script, ensure the following are in place:
 - Windows OS
 - PowerShell
 - ImageMagick

 ## Notes
 - If you can't run the script or get execution policy error, execute this `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted` command in PowerShell then run the script.
-- To apply compression, change the value of the `$imageQuality` variable within the script.
-The variable accepts values between 0 and 100.
 - If you face any bug or error, please open a [issue](https://github.com/fahim0864/prothomalo-epaper2pdf/issues) or message in the [telegram group](https://t.me/+jTKFvw-_SXg0NzZl) with error message or screenshot.

 ## Usage
-Let's get started with these simple steps:
 1. Download and install ImageMagick from [here](https://imagemagick.org/script/download.php#windows) or execute this `winget install ImageMagick.ImageMagick` command in PowerShell.
 2. Download the script to your local machine from [here](https://github.com/fahim-ahmed05/prothomalo-epaper2pdf/archive/refs/heads/main.zip) or clone this repository.
 3. Extract the zip archive then open it, click on the explorer address bar and type `cmd` then hit enter.
 4. Type `powershell` in cmd window and hit enter, then type `.\run.ps1` and hit Enter to run the script.

 ## How It Works
-Here's a glimpse into the inner workings of the script:
 - Fetches website HTML source.
 - Extracts image links from the HTML source.
 - Downloads images from the extracted links.
 - Converts downloaded images into a cohesive PDF file.

 ## File Structure
-Understand the organization of files and folders:
 - `run.ps1`: The primary PowerShell script file.
 - `output/`: Directory storing the generated PDF file.
 - `temp/`: Temporary folder housing intermediate files during script execution.